How Winston Churchill Pulled Britain Through The Early Years Of WWII

 LARSON: Thank you.

-DAVIES: Erik Larson's new book is "The Splendid And The Vile: A Saga Of Churchill, Family, And Defiance During The Blitz."
-Coming up, Maureen Corrigan reviews a new book from Emily St. John Mandel, which she says is disturbing but ultimately affirming.
+DAVIES: Erik Larson's new book is "The Splendid And The Vile."
+Coming up, our classical music, Lloyd Schwartz, has some music to recommend for these difficult days from Louis Armstrong and Ella Fitzgerald.
 This is FRESH AIR.